 Criticism, like rain, should be gentle enough to nourish a man’s growth without destroying his roots.

 Feedback is a part of the growing process.
-Organizations that are tuned to deliver to their goals are in a continuous process of evaluation and improvement.
+Organizations that are tuned to deliver to their goals are in a continuous process of evaluation as well as improvement.
 Such a process demands a sound feedback system in place.
 The significant factors that influence feedback are –

-Employees in an organization need to act in a specific frame of behavioral dynamics.
-Behavioral conduct in an office is defined and which every employee needs to abide by.
+Employees in an organization need to act in a specific frame of behavioral dynamics and also, behavioral conduct in an office is defined and which every employee needs to abide by.

-Behavioral feedback could be on misconduct against company norms, sexual harassment, rude behavior, a dispute within the organization, un-solicited behavior with clients or colleagues.
+Behavioral feedback could be on misconduct against company norms, sexual harassment, rude behavior, a dispute within the organization, un-solicited behavior with clients as well as colleagues.